Tuttotorna/OMNIA-VALIDATION/docs/TEMPORAL_COLLAPSE_LEVEL_3_INDEX_V0.md

 Level 3 v1 applied that warning layer to Level 2-derived result snapshots.

-The current chain separates STABLE, DRIFT, CRITICAL, and COLLAPSE regimes through visible, reproducible, falsifiable measurements.
+Level 3 v2 evaluated the Level 2 temporal-collapse chain
+as an ordered trajectory.

+The current trajectory result is DRIFT, with WATCH gate action.

-The v1 aggregate result is DRIFT, with a CRITICAL local warning at the dependency-boundary layer.
+The dominant warning axis is boundary proximity, with the strongest local pressure appearing at the dependency-boundary stage.
 ```

 ---